sharoncornelius/idpf-specification/idpf_specification.md

 hold different values depending on the negotiated queue context:

 1. Depending on negotiated queue context, the "Hash [23:16]/MirrorID/FlexiFlags1" field in the first 16B of the descriptor holds the MirrorID field or the Hash [23:16] or the FlexiFlags1 field.
-2. Depending on negotiated queue context ,the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor holds one of the following values:
+2. Depending on negotiated queue context, the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor holds one of the following values:
     1. Holds the RSCPayLen for an RSC packet or the Raw csum for a non RSC packet.
     2. Holds the L2TAG1 field in case the tag is present in the RX descriptor (L2TAG1P flag is set) or holds the FlexiMD.1 field.
     3. Always holds the FlexiMD.1 field.